xlab/matchbox-keyboard/README.md

   Prefixing the string with 'image:' and then a filename to a valid PNG image will cause that image to be used on that key face.
-The filename can be abosolute or relative to `$PREFIX/share/matchbox-keyboard` or `~/.matchbox`.
+The filename can be absolute or relative to `$PREFIX/share/matchbox-keyboard` or `~/.matchbox`.

 * action=action string.